Writing titles and abstracts

 The abstracts of manuscripts submitted to the medical journals in the BMC series should be structured as follows: Background, Methods, Results, and Conclusions.
 The Background, Results, and Conclusions are as for the biology journals, above.
 In addition, the Methods section should summarize how the study was performed and mention the different techniques employed.
 It should also include details of any statistical tests employed.

-For further details on the requirements of any particular journal published by BioMed Central, please check the relevant 'Instructions for Authors' page.
+For further details on the requirements of any particular journal published by BMC, please check the relevant 'Instructions for Authors' page.

 Some tips on writing abstracts